spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 <InfoBox>

-  Database services have output variables that follow a usage hierarchy.
+  Variables used in services follow a usage hierarchy.
 Variable values from the first services you add, which become the first layer in the App Profile stack, can pass to services you add next, which appear higher in the stack.
 Variable values _cannot_ pass from the top service layers down.

   To view the available output variables from lower layers in the stack, type ```{{.spectro.}}``` in a text editor.
 </InfoBox>